 A quorum at any meeting of Certificateholders called to adopt a resolution will be Certificateholders entitled to vote a majority of the Voting Rights of each Class of Certificates at the time outstanding.
 At any reconvened meeting adjourned for lack of a quorum, a quorum will be achieved with 25% of the Voting Rights of each Class of Certificates at the time outstanding.
-In both cases, this will exclude any such Certificates owned by Freddie Mac, but will not prevent the Guarantor from exercising its right to vote with respect to the Guaranteed
+In both cases, this will exclude any such Certificates owned by Freddie Mac, but will not prevent the Guarantor from exercising its right to vote with respect to any Guaranteed Certificates.

-Certificates.
 See "Risk Factors - Investment Factors and Risks Related to the Certificates - Investors Have No Direct Right to Enforce Remedies".

 As provided in the Pooling and Servicing Agreement, the Trustee is required to establish a record date for the determination of Certificateholders entitled to vote at any meeting of Certificateholders, to grant any consent regarding Certificates and for the purpose of providing notice of any such meeting or consent.
+The Trustee is required to provide to the Securities Administrator, (i) notice of the related record date and (ii) a notice describing the matter to be voted on by the Certificateholders, and the Securities Administrator is required to then promptly (x) forward such notice to the Certificateholders and (y) forward any responses it receives to the Trustee.